-Today, 13th May 2017, we celebrate the centenary of a heavenly event which took place just outside a little village called Fatima, in Portugal.
-There, one hundred years ago, the Blessed Virgin Mary appeared to three young children – Lucia dos Santos (aged 10) and her cousins, brother and sister Francisco Marto (aged 9) and Jacinta Marto (aged 7).
+Every 13th May, we celebrate the memory of a heavenly event which took place just outside a little village called Fatima, in Portugal.
+There, just over one hundred years ago, the Blessed Virgin Mary appeared to three young children – Lucia dos Santos (aged 10) and her cousins, brother and sister Francisco Marto (aged 9) and Jacinta Marto (aged 7).

-Also today, our Holy Father, Pope Francis, who is present in Fatima, has proclaimed the two youngest children, Jacinta and Francisco, Saints of the Roman Catholic Church.
+Our Holy Father, Pope Francis, who was present in Fatima on the centenary of the Appearances, on 13th May 2017, proclaimed the two youngest children, Jacinta and Francisco, Saints of the Roman Catholic Church.
 They are the youngest children declared Saints without being martyred.

 The three children saw Our Lady on six occasions in 1917, in a place called the Cova da Iria.
 The year before this, they had seen an Angel on three occasions – he called himself the Angel of Portugal and he taught the children prayers of reparation and gave them Holy Communion.

 Our Lady would later call Herself ‘the Lady of the Rosary’ – and She would request the prayer of the Rosary every time She appeared to the children.
 On Her final Appearance, She performed a great solar miracle, which had been promised several months beforehand, and which was seen by around 70,000 people – not only those gathered at the Cova d’Iria, but by many others across the countryside, even by some who knew nothing of what was taking place at Fatima, as well as by many others who simply did not believe anything heavenly was taking place.